dibyendumajumdar/nj/README.md

 ## Roadmap

 * Immediate focus is on trying to use the JIT engine behind a C front end [dmr_C](https://github.com/dibyendumajumdar/dmr_c)
-* I would like to further trim the library to make it smaller and more focussed
+* I would like to further trim the library to make it leaner and more focussed - especially enable a build option that is minimal in size

+## Merge Strategy

+I will probably submit a pull request to Eclipse OMR for the C api once I am happy with it.
+But that would not do away with the need to maintain this project as I disagree with one aspect of the Eclipse OMR strategy which is to make the compiler depend on the port and thread libraries.

+Initially I wanted to merge the commits from Eclipse OMR using git's `am` facility.
+But I got hopelessly lost and some of the merges did not succeed.
+So sadly I am going to take the easy way and just do regular manual merge from the OMR tree.
+The downside is that all history will be lost.

 ## Build Instructions

+You can build the libraries and install the C headers plus library.
+On Windows a static library is built.
+On Mac OSX and Linux a shared library will be built.

+Note - the only builds I have done so far as X86-64 versions.
+I have no means of testing other architectures.

 ### Linux or Mac OSX

 * You will need CMake, Perl, bison and flex installed
-* Follow steps below from the location of source directory.
+* I follow steps below from the location of source directory.

 ```
 mkdir build
 cd build
-cmake ..
+cmake -DCMAKE_INSTALL_PREFIX=$HOME/Software/omr ..
 make
 ```